 A Belle II membership survey for the physicists of the collaboration was conducted in 2018.
 This survey was inspired by a survey performed by LHCb and is a climate survey asking participants for qualitative and quantitative data.
-It took approximately 6 months to get 244 responses from the collaboration, approximately 30% of registered 2018 physicists.
+It took approximately 6 months to get 244 responses from the collaboration, approximately 30% of the registered collaboration members at that time.
 In conducting the poll, the gender representation and career stage was monitored and strong efforts were made to get responses from our junior collaborators.
 This resulted in an approximately representative sample of responses.
 Figure 5 shows the position representations for the 2018 membership survey, compared to the B2MMS FY2019.
 Due to the nature of surveys - especially optional surveys - sample biasing must be considered whilst analysing the results.
 Response biasing must also be considered due to the phrasing of the questions and answers.

-Belle II learned a lot from the climate survey, including the fact that approximately 25% of those that took this survey have, at some point in their career, withdrawn from consideration for a leadership role at Belle II (implicitly or explicitly) because of the impact it would have on their
+Belle II learned a lot from the climate survey, including the fact that approximately 25% of those that took this survey have, at some point in their career, withdrawn from consideration for